Quotes from FTSE Chairs, Directors and CEO's about our inquiry

 Recruitment and Employment Confederation

 'Fostering a diverse workforce is critical for businesses as well as for society generally, because businesses perform better when they are inclusive.
 Today's EHRC report is a wakeup call to the fact that there's a long way to go, but it's encouraging that some search firms are leading the way for promoting women on boards.
-Executive search firms are uniquely placed to explain the business case for diversity at board level and to help businesses break out of outdated recruitment practices, Our report, Room at the Top, set out practical recommendation to help recruiters take on this mantle.'
+Executive search firms are uniquely placed to explain the business case for diversity at board level and to help businesses break out of outdated recruitment practices, Our report, Room at the Top (PDF), set out practical recommendation to help recruiters take on this mantle.'

 Kate Shoesmith, Head of Policy and Public Affairs